 A significant concern throughout the region is lack of affordable housing availability.
-With limited access to affordable housing, the region faces obstacles of workforce shortages, economic opportunities, and assisting low-income individuals.
-During FY23, LCADD partnered with the Lake Cumberland Housing Authority for a \$2.3 million project which provided more than 30 rehabilitated home units to low-income individuals in Pulaski County.
+With limited access to affordable housing, the region obstacles of workforce shortages, faces economic opportunities, and assisting lowincome individuals.
+FY23, During LCADD partnered with the Lake Cumberland Housing Authority for a \$2.3 million project which provided more than 30 rehabilitated home units to lowincome individuals in Pulaski County.

-Moving forward, LCADD's goal is to establish housing developments that benefit our 10-county region.
-Our approach is to develop a regional program to provide guidance for rehabilitation of existing housing stock for low-income, elderly, and handicapped persons.
+Moving forward, LCADD's goal is to establish housing developments that benefit our 10county region.
+Our approach is to develop a regional program to provide guidance for rehabilitation of existing housing stock for lowincome, elderly, and handicapped persons.
 As well as, to work with employers across the region to establish a housing plan of relocating a skilled workforce to meet their demands.